How to find it

 He invented a process for creating reasonably light-fast and permanent photographs that was the first made available to the public; however, his was neither the first such process invented nor the first one publicly announced.

-In 1844, Talbot helped set up an establishment in Russell Terrace (now Baker Street), Reading for mass-producing salted paper prints from his calotype negatives.
+In 1844, Talbot helped set up an establishment in Russell Terrace (now 55 Baker Street) Reading for mass-producing salted paper prints from his calotype negatives.
 The Reading Establishment, as it was known, also offered services to the public, making prints from others’ negatives, copying artwork and documents, and taking portraits at its studio.
+Images below show Fox Talbot and photography work underway at the rear of 55 Baker Street.

 Nicholas Henneman was a very important part of the Reading establishment.
 The Reading establishment was losing money and Talbot had plans to move the business to London where premises were found in December 1846.
 By autumn 1847 the establishment in Regent Street, “Sun Picture Rooms” was fully operational and the Reading Establishment was closed.